-Biomanufacturing is one of the most intriguing technologies on the rise today, not least because it presents a bit of a paradox: Biomanufacturing is driving incredible, unprecedented technological advancements.
+Biomanufacturing is one of the most intriguing technologies on the rise today, not least because it presents a bit of a paradox: Biomanufacturing science is driving incredible, unprecedented technological advancements.
 This is all while being fueled by nature-based tools such as fermentation, enzymes and microorganisms — some of the oldest, most elemental processes of which we know.
 Biotech manufacturing uses these processes in place of traditional synthetic, energy-intensive processes that are used to create products including plastic, rubber, nylon, etc.

 Throughout the rest of this piece, we will look at the biomanufacturing process in more detail — including specific manufacturing functions and industries that it may impact, as well as the benefits of biotech manufacturing.

-A closer look: Biomanufacturing process details
+A closer look: What is biomanufacturing?

 Biomanufacturing relies on naturally occurring processes and reactions to produce an output — such as a material, product or chemical, to name a few — that would normally be produced through a synthetic process.
 In a broad sense, nearly all manufacturing is based on the use of energy, such as heat, to change the form of something.
 It vastly reduces this energy requirement in favor of production through natural reactions.
 Incredibly, the biological process on which nearly all biomanufacturing is based is a fairly common one — fermentation.
 Fermentation makes use of naturally occurring microorganisms and enzymes to carry out reactions.
 It is the source of some of our most widespread food products, such as bread and beer.